coderdude1/Java8Dates/README.md

         }
     },

-## Adding the Jackson JSR310 support lib to the classpath, no configuration
+### Adding the Jackson JSR310 support lib to the classpath, no configuration, ie default output

     {
         localDate: [